 Small today, global tomorrow – now seems to be the golden time for small businesses to succeed.
-According to the FSB, the number of private sector businesses hit a record high of 5.5 million at the start of 2016, an increase of 97,000 in a year.
-The combined annual turnover of SME’s accounted for 47% of all private sector turnover in the UK.
+According to the FSB, the number of private sector businesses hit a record high of 5.7 million at the start of 2017, an increase of 197,000 in two years.
+The combined annual turnover of SME’s accounted for 51% of all private sector turnover in the UK.
 At the start of 2017 small businesses made up a staggering 99.3% of all private sector business and SMEs made up 99.9%.

 In a British economy still coming to terms with Brexit, this positive outlook is cause for celebration.
 Small businesses deserve more attention and credit than currently given, so to commend the strength of this business category, it’s time to look at some of the most impressive small businesses in Britain.